kirdmi/projects_yandex_practicum/real_estate_market_research/README.md

 The challenge is to set parameters that will allow the creation of an automated system that can track down anomalies and fraudulent activity.

 There are two types of data - entered by the user and obtained automatically based on cartographic data.

+The parameters necessary to create a system that allows tracking anomalies and scammers were determined.
+A deep analysis of the data was also carried out, some regularities, peaks of the real estate market were identified.

 Libraries: pandas, matplotlib, numpy